 A few weeks ago a reader asked for some thoughts regarding the AliPay on iOS 14 Apple Pay rumor with a link to some screen/mockup images on the LIHKG site.
-Before getting to that it’s helpful to review some key Apple Pay Wallet features for payment cards: (1) Direct Face/Touch ID authentication and payment at the reader, (2) Device contained transactions without a network connection, (3) Ability to set a main card for Apple Pay use.
+Before getting to that it’s helpful to review some key Apple Pay Wallet features for payment cards: (1) Direct Face/Touch ID authentication and payment at the reader, (2) Device contained transactions without a network connection, (3) Ability to set a default main card for Apple Pay use.

 The images suggest a possible scenario implementing AliPay in iOS 14 Apple Pay:

-- AliPay has a PassKit API method to add a ‘QR Card’ to Wallet.
+AliPay has a PassKit API method to add a ‘QR Card’ to Wallet.

-- Direct static QR Code reads activate AliPay Apple Pay payment.
+Direct static QR Code reads activate AliPay Apple Pay payment.

-The burning question here is does AliPay have a Secure Element Java Card applet performing transactions with keys and without a network connection?
-If so we have QR Wallet payment cards.
-Direct Apple Pay Wallet QR integration would open up things for 3rd party (non bank) payment players.
-QR integration might also help Apple skirt NFC monopoly allegations that got Apple Pay in trouble the Swiss government.
+The burning question here is: has AliPay developed Secure Element technology and Java Card applets for encrypted transactions that work without network connections?
+If so QR Wallet payment ‘cards’ are possible.
+Direct Apple Pay Wallet QR integration with would open up things for 3rd party (non bank) payment players.
+QR integration with separate access controls for the Secure Element and NFC/UWB hardware frontend might also help Apple skirt NFC monopoly allegations that got Apple Pay in trouble in Europe.

-The addition of QR and UWB with NFC for payments opens up a long term possibility suggested by Toyota Wallet.
+Dual Mode and flexible front ends The addition of QR and UWB with NFC for payments opens up a long term possibility suggested by Toyota Wallet.
 The current app lets the user attach a QR code app payment method and/or a NFC Wallet payment method to an account.
 It’s intriguing but clunky.
 Wallet QR Payment support would allow Toyota Wallet to move the entire payment front end to Wallet and let the user choose to add one or both.

 It’s the latter that interests me most.
-Instead of having separate NFC and QR payment cards from the same issuer for the same account, I’d much rather have one adaptive Wallet card that smartly uses the appropriate protocol, QR, NFC, UWB for the payment at hand.
+Instead of having separate NFC and QR payment ‘cards’ from the same issuer for the same account, I’d much rather have one adaptive Wallet card that smartly uses the appropriate protocol, QR, NFC, UWB for the payment at hand.